Physical Therapy, Doctor of

 Program Notes

-The 6 year curriculum is divided into the pre-professional (semesters 1-6) and the professional phase (years 4-6).
-Year four represents the final year of the baccalaureate degree for freshman-entry or pre-professional phase transfer students and first year of the professional phase for the Doctor of Physical Therapy degree.
+The six-year curriculum is divided into the pre-professional (years one through three) and the professional phase (years four through six).
+Year four represents the final year of the baccalaureate degree for freshman-entry or pre-professional-phase transfer students and first year of the professional phase for the Doctor of Physical Therapy degree.
 Progression to the professional phase of the program provides a seamless entry from foundational coursework to practical labs and clinical experiences.
-The post-baccalaureate curriculum is the coursework outlined in years 4-6.
+The post-baccalaureate curriculum is the coursework outlined in years four through six.

 Apply for Admission